jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 %}

-The G major shape uses the same treble triad as the A major shape, on the upper middle strings, but it builds out the chords below the treble triad, while the A shape builds chords above it.
+The G major shape uses the same treble triad as the A major shape, the `5-R-3` on the upper middle strings, but it builds out the chords below the treble triad, while the A shape builds chords above it.